Contactless cards and the urban legend

 The EMV standard continuously evolves to include new security defence mechanisms, such as Dynamic Data Authentication (DDA).

 It is based on public-key cryptography, typically RSA cryptography.
-Each EMV smart card contains a unique public and private key pair that is used during authentication.
+Each EMV smart card contains a unique public and private key pair used during authentication.

-When prompted by the terminal, the card uses one key to generate a valid cryptographic code that is sent back to the terminal.
+When prompted by the terminal, the card uses one key to generate a valid cryptographic code sent back to the terminal.

 The card's microprocessor chip is powered wirelessly by proximity to the POS (up to 4 cm).